 Here at The CountyClean Group, we provide high quality and low-cost cesspit and septic tank emptying services for all sectors including domestic, industrial, commercial, utilities and marine for when a property or site cannot connect to the mains sewerage system.

 Whether you are a homeowner with a septic tank or cesspit in a remote location or you manage a large commercial business, we will arrange and carry out your septic tank and cesspit emptying quickly with minimum fuss.
-We can also collect waste from sewage treatment plants.
+We can also collect waste from sewage treatment plants,portaloos and other types of sewage tanks.

-Regularly emptying your septic tank or cesspit helps to avoid the risk of overflow, blockage and costly damage to your sewage system and the environment.
+Getting your septic tank or cesspit emptied regularly helps to avoid the risk of overflow, blockage and costly damage to your sewage system and the environment.

 For your added benefit, we can also arrange high-pressure water jetting to leave your septic tank or cesspit in a clean condition and if you are worried about blockages or breakages in your sewerage or drainage system, we can provide a high-quality CCTV drain survey to identify problems.